 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Filippi Syndrome is not the name you expected.
+It is possible that the main title of the report Rh Disease is not the name you expected.

 Genetic and Rare Diseases (GARD) Information Center

 - PO Box 8126

 NIH/National Heart, Lung and Blood Institute

 - Tel: (301)592-8573